 - No synthetic chemicals: Because of their natural origin, these are non-toxic and chemical-free.

 - Allergies: If you have allergies, try soap nuts.
-They’re safe, and good for those with sensitive skin.
+They’re safe and good for those with sensitive skin.

 How to Use Soap Nuts for Laundry

-To use, put them in a fabric bag and throw directly into the washing machine drum with your clothes.
-Use warm water so that the soap nuts can lather well to clean the clothes.
+To use, put them in a fabric bag and throw them directly into the washing machine drum with your clothes.
+Use warm water so the soap nuts can lather well to clean the clothes.

-Additional Specs
+Product Specs

 Type | Detergent, stain remover, disinfectant |